OliveThePuffin/InnovationHubRobot2022/GUI/README.md

 # Tour Guide GUI

-This project requires the gtkmm3, gstreamermm, and gst-plugins-good packages to be installed.
+This project requires the `gtkmm3` and `mpv` packages to be installed.

 Because this GUI uses the GTK API, it can be customized with different GTK themes